• Skip to main content

 What to serve with this recipe?

-Because it’s full of meat and vegetables, I generally serve this as a main dish along with a simple side, such as my Southern Cucumber and Tomato Salad, Sauteed Spinach, or Mary’s Healthy Collard Greens.
+Because it’s full of meat and vegetables, I generally serve this as a main dish along with a simple side, such as my Southern Cucumber and Tomato Salad, House Salad, Sauteed Spinach, or Mary’s Healthy Collard Greens.
 I sometimes like to add either my Broccoli Cheddar Cheese Cornbread Muffins, a piece of Old-Fashioned Buttermilk Cornbread, or a piece of french bread.

 Chicken livers?